-I have felt for a few years now that fear stood at the head waters of all emotion, including those related to need.
-Additionally, what fear and need mean is not as straightforward as often thought, at least as I use those words.
-So before getting into the meat of this issue, I should clarify my sense of these words, especially need.
-For starters, you might review my caveats concerning need and fear.
+I have felt for a few years that fear stood at the headwaters of all emotions, including those related to need.
+Additionally, what fear and need mean is less straightforward than often thought.
+Therefore, before diving into this, I should clarify my sense of these words, especially need.
+For this, please see One who speaks does not know to review my caveats concerning need and fear.

-Learning to speak Thai was the catalyst for firming up my understanding of ‘need’.
-I picked up Thai the easy way – living among non English speaking Thai folks.
-A particularly striking difference in thinking between my Western upbringing and Thai culture was in the use and meaning of the word want and need.
-I was used to thinking need, want and desire were different.
-For example, I may “want/desire” that yacht, but do I really need it?
-By contrast, the Thai’s, at least at the peasant level, don’t perceive a sharp distinction between need, want, or desire.
-The synonym-like nature of these words made sense to me, as did their Buddhist world view.
+Learning to speak Thai was the catalyst for deepening my understanding of need.
+I picked up the Thai language the easy way – living among non-English speaking Thai folks.
+A particularly striking difference in thinking between my Western upbringing and the Thai culture was in the use and meaning of the word want and need.
+I was accustomed to think need, want, and desire were different.
+For instance, I may want that yacht; however, do I really need it?
+By contrast, Thai’s, at least at the peasant level, don’t perceive a sharp distinction between need, want, and desire.
+The synonym-like nature of these words made sense to me, as did their Buddhist worldview.

-How does regarding need, want and desire as synonym-like apply to the research results here?
-These are deeply connected to one’s pursuit of pleasure, just as fear, worry, and insecurity are deeply connected to one’s avoidance of pain.
-Consider these examples: need vs. fear, pleasure vs. pain, attraction vs. repulsion.
-While we’re at it, why not throw in love vs. hate, beauty vs. ugly, and good vs. bad.
-Note how these words correlate?
+Regarding need, want, and desire as synonym-like applies to the research results here.
+All of these connect deeply to our pursuit of pleasure.
+Similarly, fear, worry, and insecurity link deeply to our avoidance of pain.
+Consider these examples: need vs. fear; pleasure vs. pain; want vs. reject; attraction vs. repulsion.
+While we’re at it, why not add love vs. hate; beauty vs. ugly; and good vs. bad.
+Do you see how all these words correlate?

 I am pleased to see some objective evidence linking need and fear.
-My ‘research’ is quite literally just the opposite—totally subjective.
+My research is quite literally just the opposite — total subjective experience.
 That is a murky research environment to say the least.
-But in some ways the most valid, and certainly the most efficient for an individual.
-After all, one only lives a few decades before returning to the great Nothing, while science crawls along through many lifetimes.
-On the other hand, self deception is all too easy, so I welcome any confirmation, supporting evidence.
+Yet in some ways, it can be the most valid and efficient way to go for an individual.
+After all, one only lives a few decades before returning to the great Nothing, while science crawls along for the foreseeable future.
+On the other hand, self-deception is all too easy, so I welcome any supporting evidence.
 Now I’ll paste the most pertinent passages below for those for whom the link above fails to work.
-The article begins with the subtitle:

 The amygdala, a part of the brain known for its role in fear, also helps people spot rewards — and go after them.